CyberNaught-XyZ/gh-horoscope/README.md

 ```

 You get ASCII art, crystal ball displays, and a proper mystical journey through your coding soul.
+I asked for help with a crystal ball, it gave me a kite.
+So i stuck with it.
+Thought it was funny asf at 1am playing Goldeneye

 ## 🚀 Getting Started